-4. Multiple answers: Questions In which multiple answers are valid, unless it is a multiple choice (>1 correct) question (multicategorical market).
+4. Multiple answers: Questions in which multiple answers are valid, unless the question is part of a multicategorical market.

-Invalid: A multiple choice (1 correct) question, "Who will be the Time person of the year 1937?" with answers "Chiang Kai-shek" and "Soong Mei-ling" (they got the prize jointly).
+Invalid: in a categorical market, "Who will be the Time person of the year 1937?" with answers "Chiang Kai-shek" and "Soong Mei-ling" (they got the prize jointly).

-5. Prohibited questions: The question must not relate to a market which directly incentivizes immoral violent actions (such as murder, rape or unjust imprisonment) which could likely be performed by any participant.
+5. Prohibited markets: The market must not directly incentivize immoral violent actions (such as murder, rape or unjust imprisonment) which could likely be performed by any participant.